SymfonyCasts/vue/sfcasts/ep1/reading-server-vars.md

 ## Make our child style classes into globals

-Here's how: down in the style tag, you can tell SCSS:
+And here's how: down in the style tag, you can tell SCSS:

 > Hey!
-I'm using a `selected` class here, but I *don't* want you to treat
+I'm using a `selected` class, but I *don't* want you to treat
-> this like a modular class: I *don't* want you to change it to add the prefix
+> this like a modular class: I *don't* want you to add the prefix and hash.
-> and hash.

 The way you do that is by adding `:global` in front of it.